A German right-wing extremist soldier's double life | DW | 20.05.2021

 As of spring 2018, individuals from earlier armies may only be deemed worthy of honor if they exemplify the values of today's Bundeswehr.

-The Bundeswehr has since remained in the headlines for right-wing extremism: The Defense Ministry dismantled a company of the German army's elite Special Commando Forces after several far-right incidents in July 2020.
-If further scandals resurface, the KSK could be completely dissolved.
-Earlier this year, the Bundeswehr special forces made the headlines again over looking the other way on missing weapons
+The Bundeswehr has since remained in the headlines for alleged right-wing extremism in the ranks.
+In July 2020, the Defense Ministry dismantled a company of the German army's elite Special Commando Forces (KSK) after several far-right incidentswere reported.
+Earlier this year, the Bundeswehr special forces made the headlines again for failing to track down missing weapons.

+Franco A.'s case remains unique, however.
+In November 2015, Franco A. applied for asylum at the Federal Office for Migration and Refugees (BAMF) as David Benjamin, an alleged Syrian national from near Aleppo.

-In the case of "Franco A." the refugee office later admitted "blatant mistakes" at every stage of the proceedings, but did not find evidence of any "deliberate manipulation."
-The official who heard Franco A.'s case is said to have been a soldier.
+The refugee office later admitted "blatant mistakes" had been made at every stage of the proceedings, but did not find evidence of any "deliberate manipulation."

-After the false Syrian asylum seeker became known, BAMF carried out follow-up investigations in 2,000 cases in Syria and Afghanistan and issued an all-clear regarding security standards.
+The BAMF later carried out follow-up investigations in 2,000 cases of Syrian and Afghan refugees, and issued an all-clear regarding security standards.

 After Franco A.'s arrest, his affiliations became more clear.
 Maximilian T., his friend and fellow soldier in the Bundeswehr, was drawn into the investigation, as well as Matthias F., a friend from Franco A's hometown of Offenbach.